LuigiBernardi/GetCleanData_assignement/README.md

 * `README.md` is this file in which I explain how to replicate my analysis, how to load my data into R and the choices I made to complete the assignment;

-* `CodeBook.md` is the a code book that describes all the object and variables I created or modified;
+* `CodeBook.md` is the a code book that describes data sets and variables I created or modified;

 * `run_analysis.R` is the R script that contains the code used for completing each of the 5 steps;